jakoch/phantomjs-installer/README.md

     }
 }
 ```

+For a development dependency, change `require` to `require-dev`:

+The version number of the package specifies the PhantomJS version!
+"dev-master" is "v1.9.7".
+The download source used is: https://bitbucket.org/ariya/phantomjs/downloads/

+By setting the Composer configuration directive `bin-dir`, the [vendor binaries](https://getcomposer.org/doc/articles/vendor-binaries.md#can-vendor-binaries-be-installed-somewhere-other-than-vendor-bin-) will be installed into the defined folder.
+**Important!
+Composer will install the binaries into `vendor\bin`, if you do not set the `bin-dir` to `bin`.**

+The `scripts` section is necessary, because currently Composer does not pass events to the handler scripts of dependencies.
+If you leave it away, you might execute the installer manually.

 Now, assuming that the scripts section is set up as required, the PhantomJS binary
 will be installed into the `/bin` folder and updated alongside the project's Composer dependencies.